By Erin Ewart

 1. Reflect on and answer these questions about your year so far

-We encourage our clients to do a career review each quarter focused around three key areas:
+We encourage our clients to do a career review each quarter focused around these key areas:

 - People: How effectively have I been building and cultivating my professional relationships and network?
 What else do I want to do this year to strengthen them?
 Other people are critical to our success, and we need relationships and support now more than ever as we navigate the ups and downs of this year.

 - Plan: How am I doing so far on the personal and professional goals I set for this year?
 What do I want to accomplish in the remainder of this year?
 This is not about beating yourself up if you aren’t on track with the goals you set in January, or if you didn’t set any at all (we all get a pass on that this year!).
 It’s about understanding what you have done, what has changed, and what you want to focus on next.

 - Proof: What have been my proudest accomplishments so far this year?
 These don’t have to be huge projects and they don’t have to be work-related; what matters is that they were important to you.
 Once you have your list, look at themes across them and be sure to take a minute to celebrate what you have accomplished.

-Set aside some time this weekend or in the next few weeks to reflect and do some free writing on these questions.
+Set aside some time to reflect and do some free writing on these questions.
 There are no right or wrong answers here – this is a chance for you to do some deeper thinking on how the year has gone, celebrate your successes (so important!), and get directional clarity on what you want to prioritize for the rest of this year.

 2. Create a plan for the second half of the year

 Planning is especially hard in the midst of uncertainty, but that doesn’t mean we get to ignore it.